mcoram/primrec/raison d'être.md

 number than, say, 55690 (the last 4 digits were chosen by random.org;
 the point would be clearer if the last digit wasn't a 0, but oh well).

+Is that intuition valid?
+Curiously, it turns out that 65536 is first constructed (see notes) as a standard-order primitive recursive function with 22 symbols by applying the function f:i->(i+2)^(2^(i+1)) to 2; where f is implemented by repeated squaring, and where squaring is implemented via an algorithm tantamount to:

+  u=0
+  i times: u=3*u+1
+  return u

+So the simplest construction of 65536 is via (2+2) squared (2+1) times.
+Neat!

 Anyway, the primitive recursive functions are a classical and simple system for writing the natural numbers and functions of them, so systematically exploring the kinds of functions that are simple under